nushell/nushell.github.io/book/configuration_preview.md

 Nushell uses multiple, optional configuration files.
 These files are loaded in the following order:

-1. `env.nu` is typically used to define or override environment variables.
+1. The first file loaded is `env.nu`, which was historically used to override environment variables.
+However, the current "best-practice" recommendation is to set all environment variables (and other configuration) using `config.nu` and the autoload directories below.

 2. `config.nu` is typically used to override default Nushell settings, define (or import) custom commands, or run any other startup tasks.
 3. Files in `$nu.vendor-autoload-dirs` are loaded.
 These files can be used for any purpose and are a convenient way to modularize a configuration.
 4. `login.nu` runs commands or handles configuration that should only take place when Nushell is running as a login shell.